ThKrypt/QualCoder/5-Reports.md

 There are several prepared join statements listed:
 * Case text
 * Codes fileid and coded text
+* Get coding table - an implementation of an RQDA function that returns the code name, table, text length and text start and end positions.
 * Coded text with each case

 Most table fields are text.
 The following fields are integer: anid, avid, attrid, caseid,catid, cid, fid, id, imid, jid, pos0,pos1, x1, y1, width, height.